 Michele Eimon, MS, NCC, LPC As a nationally certified counselor, she provides social and emotional nourishment to individuals, couples and families struggling with relationships, life stressors, transitions and health challenges - in other words, all of the joys and challenges of being human.
 She also focuses on parents (such a tough, humbling gig!), and helping them develop healthy, fulfilling relationships with themselves, their children and each other.
 She has extensive experience in grief, loss and dealing with chronic illness, and companions people on these journeys to a place of hope and healing.
 When appropriate, she incorporates EFT (Emotional Freedom Technique) into her sessions, which is a crazy sounding but highly effective energy technique that is based on the same principles as acupuncture.
 She has a solution-focused approach, which means she is committed to working with clients in an collaborative partnership to solve problems and achieve positive change: such as more enjoyable relationships, more ease and joy in daily life, less stress and strife, more energy and an increased sense of well-being.
 She enjoys living in the Lake Country area with her husband and two children (including one budding teenager.)

 Jen Michener, MS, LPC, CSAC Jen graduated from the University of Wisconsin Stout with a Master’s degree in Clinic Mental Health Counseling with concentrations in Child and Adolescent Counseling and Alcohol and Other Drug Abuse (AODA) Counseling.
 She is licensed both as a Substance Abuse Counselor (SAC) and a Licensed Professional Counselor (LPC).
 Jen works with children, adolescents and adults in and individual and group setting.
-She is also one of Gals’ workshop facilitators.
-Her main focus for individual and group therapy is on substance use disorders, mood disorders, depressive disorder, anxiety disorders, adjustment disorders, trauma and personality disorders.
-Jen’s approach is a combination of Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Mindfulness, and Solution Focused.
+Her main focus for individual and group therapy is on substance use disorders, anxiety disorders, mood disorders, depressive disorder, anxiety disorders, adjustment disorders, trauma and personality disorders.
+Jen’s approach is a combination of Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Mindfulness, and Solution Focused.
 Her goal when working with a client, is to help explore the individual goals and how to find solutions that are manageable and reasonable in order to promote change and increase meaning and happiness in the individual’s life.
 Through CBT and Mindfulness techniques, clients will learn to increase their awareness of their own thoughts in order to help promote understanding of emotional states and changes in behaviors, in a pursuit of am more balanced and satisfying life.
+Jen is a community advocate and educator on Substance Use disorders and prevention tools for parents and families.
+She works with not only the individual that is struggling with addiction but will works with the family members to help foster lasting change.
+She is also one of Gals Institute and Gals on the Go Project workshop facilitators and trainers.

 Angie Byers, MS, LPC Angie earned her Masters of Science Degree in Mental Health Counseling from the accredited, Walden University and her Bachelor of Arts Degree from UW-Milwaukee , majoring in both Psychology and Communication.
 Angie has been working in the field since 2010 and has extensive experience working in both outpatient and intensive outpatient settings conducting individual, group and family therapy.
 Angie's areas of expertise include, eating disorders, co-occurring conditions such as anxiety, depression, other mood and anxiety disorders, self esteem and body image issues, adjustment difficulties, grief/loss, family/martial conflict and self harm.
 She is integrative in using Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Motivational Interviewing and Dialectical Behavior Therapy (DBT).
 Angie works with adolescents, adults and families to promote meaningful change through emotional awareness, effective communication and building resiliency.
 Angie believes in working collaboratively with clients to meet them where they're at and assist with developing insight and tools to enhance their life and relationship with self and others.
 She also believes therapy isn't just for "fixing problems" but a wonderful opportunity to get to know yourself and build self esteem and confidence that will last a lifetime.
 Aside from providing therapy, Angie is passionate about awareness and prevention initiatives and is our newest workshop leader.
 She is the mother of two adorable children.